Ken Stabler: Professional career

+Oakland Raiders

 Stabler was selected in the second round of the 1968 NFL/AFL draft by the Oakland Raiders, the reigning AFL champions.
 He was the fifth quarterback taken, after Greg Landry, Eldridge Dickey, Heisman Trophy winner Gary Beban, and Mike Livingston.
 He was also drafted to play baseball by the New York Yankees in 1966, the New York Mets in 1967, and the Houston Astros in 1968.

 Stabler signed a two-year contract with the Raiders in March 1968.
-In November, the Raiders sent Stabler to Spokane, Washington, to play for the Spokane Shockers of the Continental Football League.
+However, he later underwent knee surgery and spent the 1968 AFL season on injured reserve (IR).
+He worked out with the taxi squad while on IR.
+In November 1968, the Raiders sent Stabler to Spokane, Washington, to play for the Spokane Shockers of the Continental Football League.
 He played in two games for the Shockers before being recalled by the Raiders in late November.
-In July 1969, Stabler left the Raiders.
-However, in November 1969, Stabler said "I'll be back in pro football come June."
+In July 1969, Stabler left the Raiders, stating "there's not much sense in staying in it if I wasn't enjoying it."
+However, later in November 1969, Stabler said "I'll be back in pro football come June."
 In January 1970, it was reported that Stabler and Raiders head coach John Madden agreed that Stabler would return to the Raiders for training camp in July.
 Stabler made his first regular season appearance as a Raider in 1970.
 He first attracted attention in the NFL in a 1972 playoff game against the Pittsburgh Steelers.
 After entering the game in relief of a flu-ridden Daryle Lamonica, he scored the go-ahead touchdown late in the fourth quarter on a 30-yard scramble.
 The Steelers, however, came back to win on a controversial, deflected pass from Terry Bradshaw to Franco Harris, later known in football lore as the Immaculate Reception.
+After Lamonica was unable to lead the Raiders to an offensive touchdown in the first three games of the 1973 season, Stabler took over as starter.
+Stabler helped the Raiders finish the season with a 9–4–1 record and earn an appearance in the AFC championship game.

+On April 2, 1974, Stabler and several NFL stars agreed to join the newly created World Football League.
+He signed a multi-year contract to play for the Birmingham Americans, beginning in 1976 once his Raiders contract would have expired.
+He said "the biggest thing to me is getting back home.
+Getting to play before the people in the South is where it's at for me.
+In two years I'll be in Birmingham if I have to hitchhike."
+The WFL folded midway through the 1975 season, and Stabler remained in the NFL without ever playing in the WFL.